lammps/lammps/doc/src/fix_efield.rst

 keyword, the variable name is specified as "v_name".
 The energy added by this fix is then calculated as the electric potential multiplied by charge.

 The *potential* keyword is mainly intended for correct charge equilibration in simulations with :doc:`fix qeq/reaxff<fix_qeq_reaxff>`, since with variable charges the electric potential can be known beforehand but the energy cannot.
 A small additional benefit is that the *energy* keyword requires an additional conversion to energy units which the *potential* keyword avoids.
-Thus, when the *potential* keyword is specified, the *energy* keyword is ignored (the simulation will proceed but with a warning issued).
+Thus, when the *potential* keyword is specified, the *energy* keyword must not be used.
 As with *energy*, the *potential* keyword is not allowed if the added field is a constant vector.
+The *potential* keyword is not supported by *fix efield/tip4p*.

 ----------